 Tax implications are crucial for investors.
 The Income Tax Act of India, 1961, has clear provisions on taxation on all types of investments, including government bonds.
 Tax can be imposed on the interest as well as the capital gains.
 Since a noticeable amount of tax can be imposed on the returns on investment, lowering the profit margin, investors often look for investment instruments that can help them save on taxes.

 Generally, governmental enterprises or bodies in India offer bonds with zero tax imposition on the accumulated interest.
 Not to be confused with tax saving bonds, the tax free bonds fall under Section 10 of the Income Tax Act.
 There are various types of tax free bonds India with different features.
-It is important to understand how tax free bonds work to best plan investment portfolios.
+It is important to understand how tax free bonds work to well plan investment portfolios.
 Read on to learn about the 101 of tax free bonds and how to invest in them!

 Definition of Tax Free Bonds